 The Deutsches Spionagemuseum in Berlin is an interesting museum on the history of spying, agent gadgets and surveillance.

 The German Spy Museum (Deutsches Spionagemuseum) in Berlin is the only museum in Germany focusing exclusively on international spying.
 It covers the history of spying with interesting information, videos and around 350 spy-related equipment and agent gadgets.
 Interactive activities include cracking codes, finding bugs and crossing a laser maze room.
 The Spy Museum in Berlin is an interesting museum to visit that is both informative and entertaining.
-Tickets are available online from Tiqets and GetYourGuide.
+Tickets are cheapest online directly from the Spy Museum.

 German Spy Museum in Berlin